 The Planning Commission will hold its scheduled meetings to ensure essential city functions continue.
-However, due to Governor Inslee's Emergency Proclamation 20-25 Stay Home - Stay Healthy issued on March 23, 2020, in-person attendance by members of the public is NOT permitted at this time.
+However, due to Governor Inslee's Emergency Proclamation 20-25 Stay Home - Stay Healthy issued on March 23, 2020 and extended on May 1, in-person attendance by members of the public is NOT permitted at this time.